1995 - 1996

 Below left: "The lawn" in 1995..
 I planted Budleja Davidii (just flowering) on a spot with a little deeper soil.
 Later it has been moved to 'The Tower'

 Right: The lawn is a little better in July 1996.
-This is Gabby, my friend's dog , unfortunately died for now.
+This is Gabby, my friend's dog , unfortunately dead for now.

 The garden furniture was changed much later, first in 2000!
 Then the patio-corner became really nice.. but the grill has got rusty.. compare below right